 Have I mentioned that I read very fast?
 Yeah, so I read freakishly fast in general, but I found myself trying to slow down in the beginning of this book, because the rounds of the Bennet sisters visiting each other and dealing with their mother was so good.
 It was exactly what you’d imagine after finishing Pride and Prejudice and wondering how married life turns out for the Bennet girls.

 I did find Lydia’s newest scandal a bit too wild for the time period.
-While I’m sure she brought more embarrassment to the Bennet reputation after her marriage, I was thinking more scandalously low-cut dresses and failure to repay the expensive hospitality of her relations, not coming home pregnant with no real concerns about figuring out who the baby’s father is.
-I expected pregnant Lydia to be packed off to distant relations to await the birth of her child (and disowned if the child was obviously not her husband’s) but she stays at her childhood home, unabashed by her circumstances and complaining in a very Lydia-like way about the boredom of Longbourn.
+While I’m sure that the original Lydia Wickham would bring more embarrassment to the Bennet reputation after her marriage, I was thinking more scandalously low-cut dresses and failure to repay the expensive hospitality of her relations, not coming home pregnant with no real concerns about figuring out who the baby’s father is.
+And when that happened, I expected pregnant Lydia to be packed off to distant relations to await the birth of her child (and disowned if the child was obviously not her husband’s) but she stays at her childhood home, unabashed by her circumstances and complaining in a very Lydia-like way about the boredom of Longbourn.

 Mary’s romance is almost incidental to the story of an awkward girl becoming a self-possessed young woman.
 She is pursued by a wealthy and connected man, with impeccable manners, and there’s a delight when he seeks her out over Kitty’s more obvious appeals.
 There are also lovely P&P callbacks in their romances when his mother mentions hearing about Mary’s musical skills or when Lydia’s newest scandal threatens Mary’s relationship.
 The win, for me, was less about Mary falling in love, and more about Mary defeating her mother’s expectations and disadvantages, and coming into her own.